 - The only way to correct the employee’s YTDs is to do a supplementary payslip to reverse the gross, tax and super and then do another supplementary payslip to show the correct values/items that should have been paid.

 - However, before you can do that you will need to setup an Allowance which we will call Pay Adjustment but you can name it anything that suits.

 - Go to Setup > Allowances.

-- Click Next to the Allowance Type page and make sure Standard Allowance option is selected.
+- Click Next to the Allowance Type page and make sure the Standard Allowance option is selected.

 - Click Next to the Allowance Details page, enter Pay Adjustment for the Description, ensure Type is set to Addition, Frequency is Each Pay, Amount leave it blank, tick both Taxed and Include in Super Calculations.